Twisted Ruelle zeta function at zero for compact hyperbolic surfaces: Harmonic analysis on hyperbolic surfaces

 \subsection{The trace formula}

 For the derivation of the trace formula, we follow the classical work of Wallach~\cite{Wab}, and its extension to non-unitary representations of $\Gamma$ by M\"{u}ller~\cite{M1}.
-Restricting to the case of dimension $2$ and the trivial representation $\tau$ of $K$, we are led to a trace formula, which will be the basic tool to prove the meromorphic continuation of the twisted dynamical zeta functions in the next section.
+This trace formula will be the basic tool to prove the meromorphic continuation of the twisted dynamical zeta functions in the next section.

-We denote by $\spec(\Delta^{\sharp}_{\chi})$ the (discrete) spectrum of $\Delta^{\sharp}_{\chi}$.
+We denote by $\spec(\Delta^{\sharp}_{\chi})\subseteq\C$ the (discrete) spectrum of $\Delta^{\sharp}_{\chi}$.
 For $\mu\in \spec(\Delta^{\sharp}_{\chi})$, we write $L^2(X,E_\chi)_\mu$ for the corresponding generalized eigenspace.
 We define the algebraic multiplicity $m(\mu)$ of $\mu$ as $m(\mu):=\dim L^2(X,E_\chi)_\mu$.